-Claim representatives for the insurance carriers are professionals who are experts at what they do.
-The claims representative for the liability insurance company is a trained professional whose job is to have your claim cost the insurance company as little as possible.
+Claim representatives for insurance carriers are professionals, and experts whose job is to have your claim cost the insurance company as little as possible.
 That means for you to get as little as possible, as opposed to a “fair and reasonable” settlement amount.

-The claim rep will tell you that you can save money by not hiring an attorney because you won’t have to pay one third contingency fee that personal injury attorneys usually charge.
+The claim rep will tell you that you can save money by not hiring an attorney because you won’t have to pay the one-third contingency fee that personal injury attorneys usually charge.
 The claim rep will tell you the insurance company will work with you and that you do not need an attorney.

-In Virginia if you are found to be even 1% at fault in a way that significantly contributed to cause the accident, then you are not entitled to recover any compensation for your bodily injury or property damage.
+In Virginia, if you are found to be even 1% at fault in a way that significantly contributed to causing the accident, then you are not entitled to recover any compensation for your bodily injury or property damage.
 None.
 No recovery.

-If you give a recorded statement right after the accident, while you are still anxious or upset about the crash or under the influence of pain medication or before you have had an opportunity to gather yourself, you may say things that are not be in your best interest.
-“But if I’m honest, why does that matter?”, you might ask.
-The problem is that you may not know the significance of what you are saying, so that you might agree with a statement the claims adjuster asks you, but that may mean something very different from what you intend.
-And remember, the adjuster is a professional trained in getting just those kinds of statements form you.
-They are counting on you to say something that will expose any contributory negligence or fault on your part and give them any reason to deny your claim out right.
+This is because you may say things that are not in your best interest.
+“But if I’m honest, why does that matter?” you might ask.
+The problem is that you may not know the significance of what you are saying, or yet understand the seriousness of your injuries.
+You might agree with a statement that the claims adjuster asks you, but that statement may mean something very different from what you intended.

 If you give a recorded statement, you are simply giving the insurance company ammunition they will use against you later in settlement negotiations and at trial.
 What you say can and will be used against you by the insurance company.